 It Helps Your Brain Release Dopamine

-As a result, the brains of many addicts become dependent on substances to release dopamine and feel any pleasure.
+As a result, the brains of many addicts become dependent on substances to release dopamine and feel pleasure.
 Therefore, art therapy’s ability to help your brain naturally release dopamine again is highly beneficial for those in addiction treatment.

 It Helps Foster Self-Discovery

-Another way that art therapy improves your mental health while also benefiting people in addiction treatment is by helping you learn more about yourself.
+Another way that art therapy rehabilitation improves your mental health while also benefiting people in addiction treatment is by helping you learn more about yourself.
 This is because people that suffer from addiction often lose themselves in their drug habit.
 As a result, their perception of themselves is often skewed.
 Thus, getting the opportunity to experience some self-discovery through art therapy is beneficial for people in addiction treatment.

 It Helps Foster Change